sajrashid/docsSite/posts/identitycolumns copy.md

 layout: layouts/doc.njk
 ---
 ## NOTE
 Although identity columns are not required, where there is non duplicate data, undesiable behaviour may be caused.
-For example row selection will cause duplicate rows to be selected. **It is strongly advised to include an identity column**.
+For example row selection will cause duplicate rows to be selected. **It is advisable to include an identity column**.

 The first column [0] is assumed to be the identity column unless specified using **idCol**.

-<code>Where possible identity columns should be a numerical json type.</code>
+<sub>Where possible identity columns should be a numerical json type.</sub>

 ### Identity Column options